ChangingMinds Web

 Toxic C-players often have some kind of psychological condition, including narcissism and psychopathy, such that they lack empathy and just do not care about others.
 They may be adept at hiding this with shows of concern and interest, but the bottom line is that they are your friend only as long as the value is flowing from you to them, and they will dump you or worse at the drop of a hat.

-Toxic C-players can often be found in the upper echelons of the company, where they seem safe from being fired and where they can gain and use power on a grand scale.
+Toxic C-players may be found in the upper echelons of the company, where they seem safe from being fired and where they can gain and use power on a grand scale.
 This can also make them difficult to manage, as they typically drive themselves and brook no interference.
 In particular they are unlikely to take any real notice of any attempt to manage their behavior, although they may play along sufficiently to get you out of their hair.

 These players can also be found lower down the order.
 There, they may spread their poison by gossip and innuendo.
 Their disaffection may come from being passed over for promotion or otherwise feeling slighted.
 They also may just be grumpy folks who like nothing better than a good bitch about other people or the company in general.